DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 Previously we used inset text to give users a preview of what their feedback would look like for candidates.

-This helped make sure users understood that their feedback is going to be sent to the candidate.
+This helped make sure users understood that their feedback was going to be sent to the candidate.
 But it was problematic because we had change links within the preview area, making the preview misleading.

 We changed this to show the answers in a standard summary list.
 We think this will be clear enough now that the h1 heading on the first page is ‘tell the candidate why you’re rejecting their application’.

 We also removed the line saying that ‘your feedback will be given to the candidate in the format below’.

-Each row in the summary list represents a category.
-The category is shown in bold.
+Each row in the summary list represents a category, which is shown in bold text.

 The description contains any selected sub-category and further details.

-If the sub-category contains further details it will have a colon on the end.
+If the sub-category contains further details it will have a colon at the end.
 If it doesn’t it will have a full stop.

 After the user selects ‘send feedback and reject application’ the feedback is sent to the candidate and the user is taken to the feedback page.